Information for New Students

 DGS – Director of Graduate Studies

-Division - There are four academic divisions – Humanities; Mathematical, Physical and Life Sciences; Medical Sciences; and Social Sciences
+Division – There are four academic divisions: Humanities; Mathematical, Physical and Life Sciences; Medical Sciences; and Social Sciences

 DPhil – Doctor of Philosophy; the PhD is known as the DPhil in Oxford

-DTP Doctoral Training Partnership.
-Oxford is part of the Grand Union DTP with Brunel and the Open University.
+DTP Doctoral Training Partnership.– Oxford is part of the Grand Union DTP with Brunel and the Open University.
 It is funded by the ESRC and it is the means by which several of our doctoral students receive financial support.
 It is also facilities various training activities open to all Oxford students

-ESRC – Economic and Social Research Council
+ESRC – Economic and Social Research Council, one of the UK’s seven Research Councils

 Fresher – A new student